Police have launched an investigation after a man's body was found on the pavement on the Isle of Wight.

-She was then seen at 2.18pm in Freshwater as she was getting off the number 12 bus.
-Victoria is then believed to have walked towards Tennyson Trail.
+53-year-old Victoria Bailey was last seen at 2.18pm in Freshwater as she was getting off the number 12 bus.
+She is then believed to have walked towards Tennyson Trail.